 A priority of this study was to analyze the most feasible models for park ownership and its management.
 Government, nonprofit, and private ownership were explored.
 Ownership and/or management of an OHV park by EC is not an option, as it does not fit within the scope of the organization's mission.
 Several successful OHV areas in Pennsylvania were examined.
-Of those, the most feasible structures were ownership by the state; a private owner; or a nonprofit.
+Of those, the most feasible structures, in order of suitability, were ownership by the state, a private owner, or a nonprofit.
 Whichever model is pursued, each structure will affect other plan elements, such as zoning, insurance, and grant eligibility.
+Importantly, DCNR policy currently restricts OHV use on its land to properties acquired explicitly for motorized recreation.
+As the state-owned land in the study area does not meet this criterion, this constraint must be considered.